The return from the west : A humanist tale

 “I won’t be long.”

-She packed light.
+That night, she packed light.
 Just herself, her courage, and her beautifully-crafted lies.
 And honestly?
 That was enough.
 She moved like a shadow.
 Black shawl pulled tight around her.
 No flashlight.
-No phone.
 Just memory and moonless dark.

-And the question the guru never asked out loud: Are you still afraid of disappearing?
+And the question the guru never asked out loud but suddenly resurface in her head : Are you still afraid of disappearing?
 She hadn’t set foot in a graveyard since her father’s funeral.
 Didn’t believe in them.
-Still didn’t.

 “You don’t need a plot to prove you mattered,” she once told someone.
 “Live well.
 Be remembered in the hearts you touched.
 Not in the real estate you occupy after you're gone.”
 She never romanticised death.

 Her mind kept returning to the old room.
 To the shape of his chair.
 To the weight of his hand resting in hers as she sat on the floor by his bed.
-So eventually quietly she went.
-Not to pray.
-Not to weep.
-Not for some spiritual awakening.
-Just to stand there.
-To see it.
+And even if she didn’t believe in graves, she believed in unfinished thoughts.
+In the way memory claws at the edges of silence.
+So eventually quietly she went one day.
+Not to pray or to weep.

 Here she was.
-Walking back into a graveyard.
-At night.
-Not because she had changed her beliefs.
-But because her beliefs had nothing to do with what needed to happen.
-She wasn’t here for the dead.
-She was here to sit in the one place nobody expected her to be.
-To let the old version of herself slip into the earth.
+Walking back into a graveyard, at night.
+Not because she had changed her beliefs, but because her beliefs had nothing to do with it.

 “Clear what?” she had asked.